Looking for information about what owner’s equity is, how to calculate it and why it’s important to a business? We have the answers here!

 What is the relationship between net income and owner’s equity?

-Net income is the amount of a companies revenues that are left over after paying all expenses are are just one factor that can affect the equity of a business.
+Net income is the amount of a companies revenues that are left over after paying all expenses are just one factor that can affect the equity of a business.
 When a company makes a profit and keeps some of that profit, the business’s assets increase which increases owner’s equity.
 If a business’s profits were to decline, owner’s equity will decrease as well.

 Accounts that affect owner’s equity